destbg/OrbisDepot/README.md

 # Orbis Depot

-A Hytale server mod that adds a shared (per-player) void storage system — think of it as a magical chest network that follows you around.
+A Hytale mod that adds a shared (per-player) void storage system — think of it as a magical chest network that follows you around.
 Inspired by Satisfactory's Dimensional Depot.

 ## What it does